speceasy/speceasy/readme.md

     Given("an input of 1", () => input = 1).Verify(() =>
         Then("it should return a stringified 1", () => result.ShouldBe("1")));

+You can combine SpecEasy with any assertion framework; the core SpecEasy assembly takes no dependencies on any assertion library.
+The `SpecEasy.Specs` project in this repository has examples of using the Should library.

 ## License

 SpecEasy is released under the [MIT license](https://raw.github.com/trackabout/speceasy/master/LICENSE).